freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/redux/never-mutate-state.md

 ---

 ## Description

 <section id='description'>

 These final challenges describe several methods of enforcing the key principle of state immutability in Redux.
 Immutable state means that you never modify state directly, instead, you return a new copy of state.

-If you took a snapshot of the state of a Redux app over time, you would see something like <code>state 1</code>, <code>state 2</code>, <code>state 3</code>,<code>state 4</code>, <code>...</code> and so on where each state may be similar to the last, but each is a distinct piece of data.
+If you took a snapshot of the state of a Redux app over time, you would see something like `state 1`, `state 2`, `state 3`,`state 4`, `...` and so on where each state may be similar to the last, but each is a distinct piece of data.
 This immutability, in fact, is what provides such features as time-travel debugging that you may have heard about.

 Redux does not actively enforce state immutability in its store or reducers, that responsibility falls on the programmer.
-Fortunately, JavaScript (especially ES6) provides several useful tools you can use to enforce the immutability of your state, whether it is a <code>string</code>, <code>number</code>, <code>array</code>, or <code>object</code>.
+Fortunately, JavaScript (especially ES6) provides several useful tools you can use to enforce the immutability of your state, whether it is a `string`, `number`, `array`, or `object`.
 Note that strings and numbers are primitive values and are immutable by nature.
 In other words, 3 is always 3.
 You cannot change the value of the number 3.
-An <code>array</code> or <code>object</code>, however, is mutable.
-In practice, your state will probably consist of an <code>array</code> or <code>object</code>, as these are useful data structures for representing many types of information.
+An `array` or `object`, however, is mutable.
+In practice, your state will probably consist of an `array` or `object`, as these are useful data structures for representing many types of information.

 </section>

 ## Instructions

 <section id='instructions'>

-There is a <code>store</code> and <code>reducer</code> in the code editor for managing to-do items.
-Finish writing the <code>ADD_TO_DO</code> case in the reducer to append a new to-do to the state.
+There is a `store` and `reducer` in the code editor for managing to-do items.
+Finish writing the `ADD_TO_DO` case in the reducer to append a new to-do to the state.
 There are a few ways to accomplish this with standard JavaScript or ES6.
-See if you can find a way to return a new array with the item from <code>action.todo</code> appended to the end.
+See if you can find a way to return a new array with the item from `action.todo` appended to the end.

 </section>

 ## Tests

 <section id='tests'>

 ```yml